Aiden-Rodriguez/FitQuestPrototype/README.md

 Go into folder, npm install

-Run npx expo start
+Run npm start

-On your phone download Expo Go

-Scan the QR code generated on your terminal, and now the app is running on your phone.
+Go to inspect element

+Click the icon in the top left, next to elements that looks like a small rectangle and a bigger square

+Change the dimensions to a phone, I will be using iPhone 14 Pro Max